-Ms. Sanchez has been actively involved in the National Association of Subrogation Professional since 1999.
-She was a Property Track Section Leader for the national conference in November, 2014.
-She is the past chair of NASP’s Northern California Chapter and has been a presenter at a variety of NASP functions including several national conferences.
+Ms. Sanchez has been actively involved in the National Association of Subrogation Professional since 1999 when she attended the first national conference in Las Vegas.
+In 2016, she co-chaired the Litigation Skills Conference which focused on product defect cases.
+She was a Property Track Section Leader for the national conference in November, 2014, and is a past chair of NASP’s Northern California Chapter.
+She has been a presenter at a variety of NASP functions including several national conferences.

 Ms. Sanchez Chaired the Pacific Admiralty Section of the Bar Association of San Francisco which presented the 2008 Pacific Admiralty Seminar, a two-day seminar providing an analysis of recent developments in maritime law.

 Ms. Sanchez chairs the Local Admiralty Rules Advisory Subcommittee of the United States District Court, Northern District of California.
 She has served a member of the committee since 2006.